hinn1411/dsa/notes/patterns.md

 - Use sorting to remove duplicate elements
 ### Permutation in string
 - Keep a fixed window with all elements map to a frequency hash map
+###
+- Use window size - max frequency > replacement times to shrink window